Kuper-Tech/sbmt-outbox/README.md

 Rails.application.config.outbox.tap do |config|
   config.redis = {url: ENV.fetch("REDIS_URL")} # Redis is used as the coordinator service
-  config.paths << Rails.root.join("config/outbox.yml").to_s # configuration file paths, deep merged at the application start, useful with Rails engines config.outbox_item_classes << "MyOutboxItem" # register only used outbox classes defined in the YAML configs
+  config.paths << Rails.root.join("config/outbox.yml").to_s # configuration file paths, deep merged at the application start, useful with Rails engines

   config.process_items.tap do |x|
     x[:general_timeout] = 180 # maximum processing time of the batch, after which the batch will be considered hung and processing will be aborted